bugsbugsbux/notes-on-nix/notes-on-nix.md

 no standardized way of making the contents of a repo with nix code discoverable (Does it provide a package, a module, etc?).
-To fix these problems nix introduced **flakes** which are officially still experimental but already used by most of the community.
+To fix these problems nix introduced **flakes** which are officially still experimental but are already used by most of the community.
 A flake is a repo with a `./flake.nix` file which has a certain structure and defines build outputs, dependencies, etc; a `./flake.lock` file pins the dependencies to a specific version.